cosmos/ibc/spec/app/ics-100-fungible-token-swap-s16/README.md

   source_port string
   // the channel by which the packet will be sent
   source_channel: string;
-  // the tokens to be sell
+  // the tokens to be exchanged
   sell_token : Coin
   buy_token: Coin;
   // the sender address